ignisign/ignisign-examples/ignisign-node/README.md

 ## Ignisign Node Example

 This is an example of how to use the Ignisign NodeJS library in your application.
+The example application is a tiny backend that manage some seller, customer and contract between them.

 ### Prerequisites

 - NodeJS > 18.0.0